Plangora/hello_live_view/README.md

 # HelloLiveView
-## Bootstrap Error Messages with Phoenix
+## Upgrade to Stable Phoenix LiveView

 To start your Phoenix server: